awsdocs/amazon-devops-guru-user-guide/doc_source/setting-up.md

 + One or more target AWS accounts in each OU\.
 + One administrator account with privileges to manage the target accounts\.

-To learn how to set up DevOps Guru using Quick Setup, see [Congfigure DevOps Guru with Quick Setup](https://docs.aws.amazon.com/systems-manager/latest/userguide/quick-setup-devops.html) in the *AWS Systems Manager User Guide*\.
+To learn how to set up DevOps Guru using Quick Setup, see [Configure DevOps Guru with Quick Setup](https://docs.aws.amazon.com/systems-manager/latest/userguide/quick-setup-devops.html) in the *AWS Systems Manager User Guide*\.

 Use the following steps to set up DevOps Guru without Quick Setup\.
 + [Step 1 – Sign up for AWS](#setting-up-aws-sign-up)